Skip to main content

 Language switcher

-During the period from January to March of the fiscal year under review, the Japanese economy continued to recover moderately.
-Despite a partial standstill due mainly to price increases brought about by the surging energy and raw material prices, there were signs that consumer spending was picking up as a result of a recovery in domestic travel, etc. Corporate capital expenditure was robust, chiefly due to investments for the replacement of equipment and enhancement of production capacity primarily in the manufacturing industry, which had been postponed because of the COVID-19 pandemic and higher prices, and for reduction of labor to address the workforce shortage.
+During the period from January to June of the fiscal year under review, the Japanese economy continued to recover moderately.
+Despite weak consumer sentiment due to rising prices and other factors, personal consumption continued to show a gradual upward trend, driven by improvements in employment and income conditions.
+Corporate capital expenditure was robust, chiefly due to investments for the replacement of equipment and enhancement of production capacity primarily in the manufacturing industry, which had been postponed because of the COVID-19 pandemic and higher prices, and to the reduction of labor to address the workforce shortage.
 In particular, appetite for IT investment in manufacturing and financial businesses and a wide range of other sectors was high and remained strong.

 Full-year forecasts for the fiscal year ending December 31, 2025